 If running Keycloak as a Docker image, we can create a new admin account from the Terminal:

 docker exec <CONTAINER> keycloak/bin/add-user-keycloak.sh -u <USERNAME> -p <PASSWORD>

 To load the user, we also need to restart the server:

 After creating an admin account, let's click the Administration Console link to go to http://localhost:8180/auth/admin and log into the Keycloak Admin console with the username and password that we have just chosen.

-You have finally got access to the Keycloak Admin Console, good job!
+We have finally got access to the Keycloak Admin Console, great!

 In this article, I introduced Keycloak and the new series of posts about it.
-I briefly explained what it is and which are the main features that I’ll be using throughout this series.
+I briefly explained what it is and which are the main features that we’ll be using throughout this series.
 Then, we downloaded, installed and started the Keycloak server.
 Finally, we created an admin user and got access to the Admin Console.

-In the next post, I’ll go through a basic configuration of Keycloak for authentication and authorisation.
+In the next post, we’ll go through a basic configuration of Keycloak for authentication and authorization.

 - Introducing Keycloak for Identity and Access Management

 - Keycloak Basic Configuration for Authentication and Authorisation